 I am an activist who uses art in my organizing work, and an artist who engages in issues of racial and social justice.
-As a primarily self-taught textile artist, my work spans the divide between fine art and craft.
+As a community taught textile artist, my work spans the divide between fine art and craft.
 I believe that traditional textile techniques, particularly quilting, can provide a fertile platform for creating dialog and understanding around complex ideas and issues.

 Press and Publications